ergoplatform/ergodocs/docs/node/conf/conf-node.md

 mempoolCleanupDuration = 30m
 ```

-Interval for mempool transaction re-check.
-We check the transaction when it enters the mempool and then re-check it for every interval value.
+The interval for the *re-check* of a transaction in memory pool.
+The transaction is initially checked when it enters the memory pool, and then again at an the specified interval.

 #### mempoolSorting
 ```
 mempoolSorting = "random"
 ```

-Mempool transaction sorting scheme ("random", "bySize", or "byExecutionCost")
+Specify the mempool transaction sorting scheme.
+The three options available are;

+- `random`
+- `bySize`
+- `byExecutionCost`

 #### rebroadcastCount
 ```
 rebroadcastCount = 3
 ```

-Number of transactions from mempool to be re-broadcasted at each epoch
+The number of transactions currently in the mempool to be re-broadcasted at each epoch.

 #### minimalFeeAmount
 ```
 minimalFeeAmount = 1000000
 ```

-Minimal fee amount of transactions mempool accepts.
+The minimal fee amount for transactions that the memory pool will accept.

 #### blacklistedTransactions